xbeat/Machine-Learning/README.md

 Convolutional Neural Networks on Manifolds

 Convolutional Neural Networks (CNNs) have revolutionized image processing tasks, but their application to non-Euclidean domains like manifolds presents unique challenges.
 This presentation explores how CNNs can be adapted to work on manifold-structured data, opening up new possibilities in fields such as 3D shape analysis, geospatial data processing, and social network analysis.

+## AI Models Struggle with Self-Generated Data

+Understanding Model Collapse

+Model collapse is a phenomenon where AI systems trained on data generated by previous model generations experience a decline in performance.
+This issue arises when AI models learn from artificial data rather than real-world information, leading to a progressive deterioration in their capabilities.

 ## Handling Imbalanced Datasets with kNN in Python